 - Poor teeth alignment

 Physical therapists help you with your pain, regain normal jaw movement, and lessen stressors on the jaw.
 Therapists begin with a comprehensive clinical assessment involving multiple systems.
-From there, a customized exercise plan is made from the objective findings to address your impairments.
+From there, a customized exercise plan is made from the examination findings to address your impairments.
 Your therapist will educate you on your condition and how to deal with your impairments.